 The balancing act between Authenticity and Adaptability takes time to develop, the courage to experiment, an openness to feedback and persistence to keep trying.
 Here are some suggestions.

-Make a list of your personal values
+Make a list of your values.

 Firstly, we need to reflect upon and find clarity in our core values, beliefs, and intentions.
 By doing so, you can be sure that the essence of your message stays the same even when the style and method of delivery differs.

 Clear away about half an hour of your time.
 Find a quiet space to focus.
 Grab a pen and paper and ask yourself these questions

 - What were the moments in your life that gave you the most joy and fulfilment?

 - What were the moments in your life that made you angry, sad, frustrated, or disappointed?

 - When reviewing these moments, what were the values behind them?

 It is only natural that we want to remain in our comfort zone to avoid inconvenience, uneasiness, and struggles.
 The biggest problem with staying in the comfort zone is that we become complacent and stop learning.